offlegacy/event-tracker/README.md

 Use when you need more complex or conditional event tracking that is not directly tied to component lifecycle or DOM events.
 The hook allows you to access context from `Track.Provider` and execute defined tracking logic imperatively.

-## Key Features

-- Declarative event tracking with type-safe APIs
-- Analytics tool agnostic - works with any provider
-- Clean separation of tracking logic from business logic
-- Optimized performance with event batching
-- Guaranteed execution order for async operations
-- Data type validation with schemas

 ## Visit [official documentation](https://event-tracker.offlegacy.org/)

 Visit the [official documentation](https://event-tracker.offlegacy.org/) for detailed information on installation, usage, and more.

 ## Contributing